Study on biology of chronic fatigue illness stirs debate

 The team from Columbia University in the United States identified in their research distinct immune changes in patients with CFS -- markers they said pointed to distinct disease stages and would lead to better diagnosis and treatment.

-CFS, sometimes called myalgic encephalomyelitis or ME, is a controversial and debilitating condition characterised by disabling physical and mental fatigue, poor concentration and memory, disturbed sleep and muscle and joint pain.
+CFS, sometimes called myalgic encephalomyelitis or ME, is a controversial and debilitating condition characterized by disabling physical and mental fatigue, poor concentration and memory, disturbed sleep and muscle and joint pain.

 There is no cure and scientists don't know what causes it, but it affects around 17 million people worldwide.